OR13/draft-steele-spice-profiles-bcp/draft-steele-spice-profiles-bcp.md

 Policy writers SHOULD leverage tabular data structures (tables, csv) whenever possible.

-Policy writers SHOULD restrict the data that is expressed in digital credentials and how the data is expressed not just the information that is required to be present.
+Policy writers SHOULD restrict what data is expressed in a digital credential and how the data is expressed not just the information that is required to be present.

-Policy writers SHOULD avoid making recomentations where the same information may be conveyed in many different, but equivalent data structures.
+Policy writers SHOULD avoid making recommendations where the same information may be conveyed in many different, but equivalent data structures.
 When leveraging CBOR, {{-CDE}} SHOULD be used.

-Policy writers should avoid creating "frameworks" where interoperability is not immediatly available {{-RFC9518}}.
+Policy writers should avoid creating "frameworks" where interoperability is not immediately available {{-RFC9518}}.

 # Security Considerations